sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 In our [previous post](https://sneakycrow.dev/blog/2024-10-13-creating-a-small-video-streaming-service) we created a function that can process a video into a stream, and some routes for serving those static files.
 The problem with doing this within the API is it can take up a lot of resources.
-Ideally, we want to offload these resources.
+Ideally, we want to offload this processing.

 So, what we're going to do in this article is create a queue system that can run our jobs.
 We'll create a basic queue with an initial job type of `ProcessRawVideo`, represent processing a video into our raw stream.